Actindo-AG/Documentation/README.md

 #### GitHub

-Open https://github.com/ in your browser an sign up for a new account using your Actindo email-address.
-Note your user name and contact Julian Seyfried to invite you to the Actindo documentation project by sending him you user name.
+Github is the website, where Git repositories are hosted.
+Open https://github.com/ in your browser to sign up for a new account using your Actindo email-address.
+Note your user name and contact Julian Seyfried to invite you to the Actindo documentation repository by sending him you user name.

+### Git Basics

+To understand Git and GitHub, it is important to understand the basic terminology and commands below.

+#### Git Terms

+- *Directory*
+  A directory equals to a folder on your computer.

+- *Terminal*
+  A terminal is an application that runs on your computer, such as Git Bash.
+It is the interface where you enter the text commands, navigate around files and folders, create files, change updates and so on.
+Alternatively, the term *Command Line* is used.

+- *Repository*
+  A repository equals to a project or the folder, where a project is stored.
+The short version *repo* is often used.

+- *Branch*
+  A branch is a parallel version of a repository.
+By default a repository has a main or master branch representing the initial state.
+When creating a new branch, this branch copies the current state of the main branch and allows you to make changes on the new branch without affecting the main branch.
+By merging the branches, the changes can be included into the main branch.

+#### Git Commands

+- *clone*
+  Use this command to bring a repository that is hosted somewhere into a folder on your local machine.

+- *status*
+  Use this command to display changes and untracked files in Git.

+- *add*
+  Use this command to track files and changes in Git.

+- *commit*
+  Use this command to save your files in Git.

+- *push*
+  Use this command to upload your Git commits to a repository in GitHub (opposite of *pull*).

+- *pull*
+  Use this command to download changes from the remote repository in GitHub to your local machine (opposite of *push*).

+- *checkout*
+  Use this command to switch to another branch.

+- *branch*
+  Use this command to show all existing branches in the repo.

+- *merge*
+  Use this command to include all changes from one branch to another branch.

+### Clone the repository

+When you have created your GitHub account and you are invited to the Documentation Repository, you can prepare your GitHub account to clone the repository.